-Use the calculator below to estimate your print-on-demand book printing costs.
+When you choose print-on-demand distribution with your Mill City Press publishing plan, you can use this calculator to estimate book printing costs.
 To start, enter your approximate page count.
-You’ll find additional information on the factors that influence printing costs below the calculator.
+You'll find additional information on the factors that influence printing costs below the calculator.

 Why do print-on-demand (POD) book printing costs matter?
 The cost to print your POD book is instrumental in determining your book’s retail price and calculating royalties—both of which can affect your overall profit.
 But if you’ve played around with the POD printing calculator above, you’ll see that many factors affect your printing costs.